shanutyagi112/Chrome_extension-Transient-/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Custom Non-Commercial License - see the [LICENSE](LICENSE) file for details.

+This license allows for personal and educational use, but explicitly prohibits any commercial use, including selling the extension or using it to generate revenue.

 ## Acknowledgments